 An ultimate guide for independent artists who want to learn how to make money on YouTube.

 YouTube is the #2 most engaged website online (read that again😲).
-The platform has the power of reaching more people between the ages of 18 and 34 than any other social media platform, opening up the doors for independent artists to make a nice bunch of cash from their hard work.
+The platform has the power of reaching more people between the ages of 18 and 34 than any other social media platform, opening up the doors for independent artists to get a nice paycheck from their hard work.

 So how do you make money on YouTube?
 What is brand sponsorship?
-Why should you care about Youtube Content ID?
-To answer all your questions, we put together this guide for independent artists wanting to monetize on YouTube (and make that $$$).
+Why should you care about YouTube Content ID?
+To answer all your questions, we put together this guide for artists wanting to start monetizing on YouTube (to make that $$$).

 The main method of earning money on YouTube is through advertisements.
 Whether that means opting in for ads on music videos or for other original content posted.

 Once you hit 1,000 subscribers and 4,000 watch hours over a one-year period, you are eligible to apply for the YouTube Partner Program.
 Make sure you’re based in a country where the YouTube Partner Program is available by clicking here.

 There are several perks to joining the YouTube Partner Program, the main one being that Google manages everything for you.
 From ad placement to managing revenue collection and payments, Google’s got your back.

 Steps to join YouTube Partner Program: